rust-lang/rustlings/THIRD_PARTY_EXERCISES.md

 Users just have to clone that repository and run `rustlings` in it to start working on your set of exercises just like the official ones.

 One difference to the official exercises is that the solution files will not be hidden until the user finishes an exercise.
-But you can trust the user to not look at the solution too early ;)
+But you can trust the users to not look at the solution too early 😉

 ## Share

-After publishing your set of exercises, open a pull request in the official Rustlings repository to link to your project in the README 😃
+After publishing your set of exercises, open an issue or a pull request in the official Rustlings repository to link to your project in the README 😃